Natalie Davies MBACP Accred.

 I am flexible in when we can meet for our sessions, including evenings and weekends.

-In some situations I may be able to travel to your home if this is preferred, in Newport or Cardiff areas.
-We can discuss this together.
+In some situations I may be able to travel to your home if this is preferred.
+Please specify this when making initial contact.